How to Smoke Brisket Burnt Ends

 Once the brisket has reached the target temperature, go ahead and pull it off the smoker.

 Turn the heat up to 300°F and cook for another 1-2 hours.
-The temperature should be about 200°F and it needs to be probe tender.
-Stick a temperature probe all around the meat to make sure it’s tender, or wrap it tightly and keep cooking for a little longer.
+The internal temperature of the meat should be about 200°F and it needs to be probe tender.
+Poke a meat thermometer all around the meat to make sure it’s tender, or wrap it tightly and keep cooking for a little longer.

 Step 3: Cube and Sauce

-Take the wrapped brisket off the smoker and carefully unwrap the foil.
-Pour the juices onto a baking sheet or foil pan that will go back in the smoker.
+- Take the wrapped brisket off the smoker and carefully unwrap the aluminum foil.
+Pour the juices onto a baking sheet or aluminum foil pan that will go back in the smoker.

-Place the pan back in the smoker for about 30-40 minutes, or until they have absorbed the sauce and the surface is nice and tacky.
+- Place the uncovered pan back in the smoker for about 30-40 minutes, or until they have absorbed the sauce and the surface is nice and tacky.

 What to Serve with Brisket Burnt Ends